-Join an ADK Naturalist and learn about the wildflowers, habitats, trees, fungus, and beavers both on land and water.
+Join an ADK Naturalist and learn about the wildflowers, habitats, trees, fungi, and beavers both on land and water.
 Interpretive walks run Wednesday-Sunday at 10 a.m. and 1 p.m. all summer long.

-Unrequited love, a devastating forest fire and narrow escape: Heart Lake is steeped in the romance and tragedy of days gone by.
+Unrequited love, a devastating forest fire, and a narrow escape: Heart Lake is steeped in the romance and tragedy of days gone by.
 Relive a tradition started by Henry Van Hoevenberg in 1877 by joining us around the campfire.
-Shows run from 8:30 p.m. to 9:30 p.m. every Wednesday at the Adirondak Loj amphitheater.
+Moreover, shows run from 8:30 p.m. to 9:30 p.m. every Wednesday at the Adirondak Loj amphitheater.

-Dusk and night time are a wonderful time to explore the natural world.
+Dusk and nighttime are wonderful times to explore the natural world.
 Don’t fear the dark; join an ADK Naturalist for a night adventure.
-Night walks held from 8:30 p.m. to 9:30 p.m. every Friday.
+Therefore, night walks are from 8:30 p.m. to 9:30 p.m. every Friday.
 Meet outside the Adirondak Loj.

 Saturday Kids Program

-Every Saturday at 3:15 p.m. join an ADK naturalist for one hour of exploration and activities specifically for kids.
-Meet at the Nature Museum and be prepared for an hour of fun.
+Every Saturday at 3:15 p.m., join an ADK naturalist for one hour of exploration and activities specifically for kids.
+Meet at the Nature Museum and be ready for an hour of fun.

 Saturday Entertainment Series

 ADK offers a one-hour presentation every Saturday night at the High Peaks Information Center (HPIC).
-Topics range from natural and cultural history to adventure travel and live music.
-Lectures start at 8:00 pm in the HPIC
+Moreover, topics range from natural and cultural history to adventure travel and live music.
+Lectures start at 8:00 pm in the HPIC.

-All of our Summer Naturalist series are free and open to the public.
-For more information on daily programming, ADK membership or lodging, please visit the Adirondak Loj, call(518) 523-3441 or visit our website at www.adk.org.
+All of our Summer Naturalist series is free and open to the public.
+For more information on daily programming, ADK membership, or lodging, please visit the Adirondak Loj, call(518) 523-3441, or visit our website at www.adk.org.